 Let’s dive into email engagement metrics next.

 Your list should be growing consistently.
 If you’re emailing offers to a stale list of contacts, your messages are falling on deaf ears.
-If your subscriber list isn’t growing, explore ways to expand your audience.
+If your subscriber list isn’t growing, you’ll want to explore ways to expand your audience.

 Formula: (Total number of new subscribers – unsubscribers) ÷ Total number of email addresses on your list